bonolo1/expense-tracker-app/README.md

 5. Add the TrackerProjectSite folder to your IDE.

-6. In the same parent directory, create a virtual environment named .venv by entering the following command in the terminal:
+6. In the same parent directory, create a virtual environment named .venv by entering the following command in the terminal (use relevant python version):

   ```
-  python -m venv .venv
+  python3.11 -m venv .venv
   ```

 7. Activate the virtual environment using the following command (for macOS):